iswiftshek/msit-notifier/README.md

 ## Setting up the iOS Project

-1. Download the _quizzy-ios-application_ project source.
+1. Download the _msit-notifier_ project source.
 You can do this either by forking and cloning the repository (recommended if you plan on pushing changes) or by downloading it as a ZIP file and extracting it.

 2. Navigate to the unzipped folder and run pod install.

-3. Open `QuiziOSApp.xcodeproj` from the folder.
+3. Open `MSIT - Notifier.xcworkspace` from the folder.

 4. Build the project (⌘+B) and check for any errors.